mitchchn/mitchchn.github.io/_posts/2014-05-14-os-x-terminal.md

 ## 5. **launchctl**

 `launchctl` lets you interact with the OS X init script system, `launchd`.
-By With launch daemons and launch agents, you can control the services that start up when you boot your computer.
-You can even set up scripts to run periodically or at timed intervals in the background.
+With launch daemons and launch agents, you can control the services that start up when you boot your computer.
+You can even set up scripts to run periodically or at timed intervals in the background, similar to cron jobs on Linux.

 For example, if you'd like to have the Apache web server start automatically when you turn on your Mac, simply type:

     $ sudo launchctl load -w /System/Library/LaunchDaemons/org.apache.httpd.plist

-Running `launchctl list` will show you what launch scripts that are currently running.
-You can use `sudo launchctl unload -w [path/to/script]` to remove scripts from your boot sequence.
-I like to remove the auto-update "helpers" created by Adobe apps and Microsoft Office.
+Running `launchctl list` will show you what launch scripts are currently loaded. `sudo launchctl unload [path/to/script]` will stop and unload running scripts, and adding the `-w` flag will remove those scripts permanently from your boot sequence.
+I like to run this one on all the auto-update "helpers" created by Adobe apps and Microsoft Office.

 Launchd scripts are stored in the folllowing locations: